Wafflespeanut/wafflespeanut.github.io/_posts/2018-12-31-swift-experience-report.markdown

 }
 ```

 We've just added some functionality to a type that doesn't belong to us!
 It's an useful abstraction, yes, but Rust doesn't allow you to do this,[^4] and I think there's a good reason for it.
-When you start extending stuff you don't own, users will have trouble finding the implementation - whether it's from your package, or it's from a dependency, or whether they've been unaware of the existence of this implementation in a core package.
+When you start extending stuff you don't own, users will have trouble finding the implementation - whether it's from your package, or it's from a dependency, or whether this has existed in a core package all this time!

 That said, I'm not against it either (I'm doing it myself!).
 I'm simply unsure about the downsides (if any) to not using / having this feature.